gcdeng/my-website-v3/src/pages/resume.md

 I am a Senior Frontend Engineer with 6+ years of experience, and a Frontend Tech Lead at AsiaYo currently.

 I specialize in React.js and Vue.js for web development, React Native for mobile apps.
-Throughout my career, I have led the development of various e-commerce products and backend systems, focusing on performance optimization, user experience, and SEO.
+Throughout my career, I have led the development of various e-commerce products and admin backstage systems, focusing on performance optimization, user experience, and SEO.

 I am passionate about continuously learning technologies to foster personal growth and aim to create user-friendly products.